rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint1.md

 - What are the sources of error and how large are they?

 ### Task 1.5 Extrinsic Camera Calibration
 Using physical measurements of the lab apparatus, come up with a rough extrinsic matrix for the camera.
-Use extrinsic matrix and the camera intrinsic matrix to map image coordinates (u,v,d) to world coordinates.
+Use the extrinsic matrix and the camera intrinsic matrix to map image coordinates (u,v,d) to world coordinates.
 Have them displayed in the GUI.

 You may also use the `realsense-viewer` program to find a readout of the camera’s accelerometer, which should give you an approximation of the orientation of the sensor.
 Launch the program by running `$ realsense-viewer` in the terminal.